annchor-annchor/drum-project/README.md

 # drum-project
-Another example of implementing JavaCript for a simple Drum Project.
+Another example of implementing JavaScript for a simple Drum Project.